 - (a) Cumulative Supplements to Code of Laws of United States for each session of Congress. - (b) Cumulative Supplement to District of Columbia Code for each session of Congress. - (c) New editions of Codes and Supplements. - 203.
 District of Columbia Code; preparation and publication; cumulative supplements. - 204.
-Codes and Supplements as evidence of the laws of United States and District of Columbia; citation of Codes and Supplements. - (a) United States Code. - (b) District of Columbia Code. - (c) District of Columbia Code; citation. - (d) Supplements to Codes; citation.(e) New edition of Codes; citation. - 205.
-Codes and Supplement; where printed; form and style; ancillaries. - 206.
-Bills and resolutions of Committee on the Judiciary of House of Representatives; form and style; ancillaries; curtailment of copies. - 207.
-Copies of acts and resolutions in slip form; additional number printed for Committee on the Judiciary of House of Representatives - 208.
+Codes and Supplements as evidence of the laws of United States and District of Columbia; citation of Codes and Supplements. - (a) United States Code. - (b) District of Columbia Code. - (c) District of Columbia Code; citation. - (d) Supplements to Codes; citation. - (e) New edition of Codes; citation. - 205.
+Codes and Supplement; where printed; form and style; ancillaries.
+206. Bills and resolutions of Committee on the Ju- - Bills and resolutions of Committee on the Judiciary of House of Representatives; form and style; ancillaries; curtailment of copies. - 207.
+Copies of acts and resolutions in slip form; additional number printed for Committee on the Judiciary of House of Representatives. - 208.
 Delegation of function of Committee on the Judiciary to other agencies; printing, etc., under direction of Joint Committee on Printing.1 - 209.
 Copies of Supplements to Code of Laws of United States and of District of Columbia Code and Supplements; conclusive evidence of original. - 210.
 Distribution of Supplements to Code of Laws of United States and of District of Columbia Code and Supplements; slip and pamphlet copies. - 211.
-Copies to Members of Congress. - 212.
-Additional distribution at each new Congress.213.
-Appropriation for preparing and editing sup - plements.

-§ 201.
-Publication and distribution of Code of Laws of United States and Supplements and District of Columbia Code and Supplements

-In order to avoid duplication and waste-
+Copies to Members of Congress. - Additional distribution at each new Congress.Appropriation for preparing and editing supplements. § 201.
+Publication and distribution of Code of Laws of United States and Supplements and District of Columbia Code and Supplements In order to avoid duplication and waste- (a) Publishing in slip or pamphlet form or in Statutes at Large.-Publication in slip or pam- 1So in original.
+Does not conform to section catchline.